malegria01/IdentificationSecretoryPeptides/README.md

 ### 1.2 Output File
 The resulting [output file](/data/1.2_Input_for_uniprot_IDmapping.txt) contains a dataset listing 141XX?? identified proteins.
 Each entry is labeled with UniProt IDs and the amino acid positions of SPs.
 The format for each entry is `P0AEG4[1-20]`, where `P0AEG4` is the protein ID and `[1-20]` indicates the SP amino acid positions in brackets.

 Finally, the control SP database stored 145 sequences, experimentally validated from *Escherichia coli* proteome (UniProt).
-The constructed collection of SPs included the signal peptide PelB from *Erwinia carotovora* [Supplementary Table 1](/outputs/SupplementaryTable1_SignalPeptides_with_experimental_evidence.xlsx)
+The constructed collection of SPs included the signal peptide PelB from *Erwinia carotovora* [Supplementary Table 1](/outputs/SupplementaryTable1_SignalPeptides_with_experimental_evidence.xlsx).
+The Control SP database contains a total of 146 sequences.

 ### 1.3 Retrieval and Analysis of Toxin Signal Peptides